 I combine observations with hydrodynamical models to disentangle which feedback mechanism drives the expansion of HII regions and to determine their contribution to the energy budget of the ISM.

 I developed a new method to study the properties and evolution of dust.
-The model uses the interaction of dusty ionized plasmas with nearby (massive) stars, and allows to study properties of interstellar dust that can not be measured through classical emission or extinction studies.
+The model uses the interaction of dusty plasmas with nearby (massive) stars, and allows to study properties of interstellar dust that can not be measured through classical emission or extinction studies.